 Table of Contents

-It is important that one is familiar with the following sets of tumors encountered in the lung:
+It is important to be familiar with the following types of tumors encountered in the lung:

 |Lung cancer||Malignant cancers arising from respiratory tract epithelium|

 |Lung metastases||Malignant cancers arising outside of the lung that have spread to the lung|

 |Rarer lung tumors||Unusual benign/ malignant cancers of the lung|

 Lung cancer is divided into two types based on histological constitution: non-small cell (80-85% of cases) and small cell lung cancers.

 Lung cancer accounts for 13% of all cancers, but 90% of cases are fatal.
 The incidence increases with age; lung cancer is rare before 50 years of age.
 It is more common in individuals aged 75-79 years.
 The incidence of lung cancer in males is about 500/100,000 per year.
 In females, it has increased substantially to about 400/100,000 per year, possibly because the number of female smokers has increased.

 In the UK, the lifetime risk of individuals developing lung cancer is about 1 in 14 in men and about 1 in 19 in women.

 In 97% of lung cancer cases, carcinoma of the lung arises from the uncontrolled growth of epithelial cells.
 The various histological types of lung cancer can be mentioned as follows::